 Laithwaites' parent company is Direct Wines Ltd, which also owns The Sunday Times Wine Club and Avery's.
 But each of them stocks a different list of wines.

-Majestic has three different wine clubs, as well as its national chain of stores where you can talk to an expert and see and sample wines yourself.
-Unfortunately at the time of writing they are closed to new members.
-However, you can still select and order wine from Majestic on an ad-hoc basis, and it offers free delivery on any order of more than six bottles.
+Majestic has a national chain of stores where you can talk to an expert and see and sample wines yourself.
+The club offers themed cases priced at £99 or £149, with red, white and mixed options.
+In addition, you can order wine from Majestic on an ad-hoc basis, with free delivery on orders of more than £75.

 Cost of membership: No fee.

 How do I cancel?
-You can call the customer service team on 0345 605 6767 to cancel, or change an order.
+You can call the customer service team on 03308 180750 to cancel or change an order.

 Delivery is £4.99, or free for orders over £100.

-Cost of membership: There is no fee as such, but Naked Wines does take monthly £20 payments which tot up in your account.
+Cost of membership: There is no fee as such, but Naked Wines takes monthly £25 payments which tot up in your account.